dbarner1/react-native-alert-prompt/README.md

 # react-native-alert-prompt
 <img align="center" src="https://badge.fury.io/js/react-native-alert-prompt.svg" />
-An ios and android alert that includes a prompt for the user.
+An ios and android styled alert that includes a prompt for the user.
 If the user inputs what you expect, it exits with the `successfulAnswer` prop.
 Fully customizable, and styled using ios design and material design by default.
 <br />
 <br />
 <p>